Journey Learning

 How Pilots Work

 Journey Learning launches through paid pilots with a limited number of partners.
+Pilot partners are selected intentionally to ensure quality implementation and meaningful feedback.

 Pilots integrate into existing schedules and staffing models.
 Programs use their current educators or facilitators, while Journey Learning provides curriculum, guidance, and light implementation support.